 While Chinese New Year is celebrated by over 1 billion people every year, you don’t have to be Chinese to enjoy the beauty and fun of this holiday!
-Chinese New Year (or CNY) is a great time to explore Chinese culture and your child will have a BLAST learning about Chinese zodiac animals in this fun Chinese New Year activity!
+Chinese New Year (or CNY) is a great time to explore Chinese culture and your child will have a BLAST with this Chinese zodiac game that uses all the animals of the Chinese zodiac!

 Read on to find out how to make this Chinese New Year game and maybe even teach your child a few words in Mandarin Chinese along the way!